Updated: Feb 6

 I’m sure, some of you out there may be confused about the whole concept of sustainability and I don’t blame you.
 There is so much to take in with all the suggestions, overwhelming stats and facts on how to be sustainable.
 In this article, I will break it down step by step on how to create a sustainable home, where you’ll end up with practical budget friendly solutions you can implement straight away.

-Living sustainably, no matter how small or big steps you take affects three things - economic, social and environment.
-Just by knowing the fact that we spend 90% of our lives indoors, makes it even more important to do these changes towards a more sustainable and healthier home.
+Sustainable living, no matter how small or big steps you take, it affects three areas - economic, social and environment.
+Just by knowing the fact that we spend 90% of our lives indoors, makes it even more important to do these changes towards more sustainable and healthier home.

 Reduced environmental footprint.